Kendal: Parliament

 Kendal is part of the Westmorland and Lonsdale parliamentary constituency, of which Tim Farron is the current MP, representing the Liberal Democrats.

 Geography

-Kendal stands on the River Kent, surrounded by low hills and near the Lake District National Park formed in 1951, but not in it. which was laid out to exclude the town.
-Kendal's rural location makes it an important commercial centre for a wide area.
-It has been dubbed "The Gateway to The Lakes".
+Kendal stands on the River Kent, and is mostly ringed by low hills: Scout Scar to the west, Potter Fell to the north, and Benson Knott and Helm Hill to the east.
+To the south the River Kent winds through rolling dairy- and sheep-farming terrain before reaching the sea at Morecambe Bay around Arnside.
+Although Kendal is near the Lake District National Park, formed in 1951, it does not lie within the park's boundaries.
+Kendal's location surrounded by numerous rural villages makes it an important commercial centre for a wide area.
+It has been dubbed "The Gateway to the Lakes".

 Climate

 Kendal has a marine west-coast climate, category Cfb on the Köppen Climate Classification.
 It has moderately warm summers and mild winters with precipitation at all times of year.
 In July and August the average daily maximum and minimum are 19 and 11 °C respectively.
 The corresponding ones in January and February are 6 and 1 °C.

 Economy

 Kendal's early prosperity was based largely on cloth manufacture.
 In the 19th century it became a centre for the manufacture of snuff and shoes – the K Shoes company remained a major employer in the town until its factory closed in 2003.
-There are still several industries based in the town, such as Gilbert Gilkes & Gordon (manufacturers of pumps and turbines), James Cropper paper makers (based in Burneside, who make, at no profit, the paper for the Remembrance poppies for The Royal British Legion), Mardix (switchgear), Lakeland, and Kendal Nutricare, which has a facility for making baby milk in the north of the town.
+There are still several industries based in the town, such as Gilbert Gilkes & Gordon (manufacturers of pumps and turbines), James Cropper paper makers (based in Burneside, who make, at no profit, the paper for the Remembrance poppies for the Royal British Legion), Mardix (switchgear), Lakeland, and Kendal Nutricare, which has a facility for making baby milk in the north of the town.
 Tourism is now a major employer, but there is also a significant IT and design sector, enabled by increased broadband availability.

-On 26 February 2003 Kendal was granted Fairtrade Town status.
+On 26 February 2003, Kendal was granted Fairtrade Town status.